cannaydinn/RemAcademy/README.md

 ## Middleware & Filters
-**Maintenance Mode Middleware
+-Maintenance Mode Middleware
-**The MaintenanceMiddleware checks whether the system is in maintenance mode.
+--The MaintenanceMiddleware checks whether the system is in maintenance mode.
 If the system is in maintenance mode, all requests except login and settings-related requests will be blocked, and a "Service Unavailable" message will be returned.

 ## Time-Controlled Access Filter
-**The TimeControllerFilter restricts access to specific API endpoints based on the time of day.
+-The TimeControllerFilter restricts access to specific API endpoints based on the time of day.
 For example, certain endpoints can only be accessed between 10:00 PM and 11:00 PM.